Transfinite Topological Dynamics: Transfinite dynamical relations

 \begin{defi} A \emph{$\lambda$-subsystem} of the TDS $(X,\{f\})$ is a closed, $\lambda$-invariant subset $Y\subseteq X$.
 We say that the $\lambda$-subsystem is \emph{proper} if $Y\subsetneq X$. \end{defi} Clearly, being $\omega$-invariant means being invariant in the usual sense.
 Therefore, an $\omega$-subsystem is a subsystem which, in itself, is a finite dynamical system.
+In a finite dynamical system $(X,f)$, the set $\overline{\mathcal{O}(x)}$ is invariant so that